Campaign Management

 Advanced IP Filtering

-IP filtering provides enhanced security for your phishing simulations by controlling access to landing pages based on source IP addresses.
+IP filtering provides security for your phishing simulations by controlling access to landing pages based on source IP addresses.
 This feature ensures that only intended recipients from authorized networks can access your simulation content, preventing external interference and maintaining campaign integrity.

-Configure IP filters during campaign creation in the Advanced Options section.
+Configure IP filters during campaign creation in the Options section.
 Custom deny pages can also be configured to display alternative content to unauthorized visitors, maintaining operational security.

 Creating IP Filter Rules